 Wingspan: 24.4-35.4 in

-They are also notorious for stalking feeders and feed almost exclusively on other birds.
+Like sharpies, Cooper’s Hawks are notorious for stalking feeders and feed almost exclusively on other birds.
 Their preferred habitat is forests and wooded areas but will also nest in suburban wooded areas and backyards too.
-Learn more about the Cooper’s hawk here.
+Learn more facts about the Cooper’s hawk.

 5. Broad-winged Hawk